mmore500/joinem/README.md

                         in some cases.
   --filter FILTERS      Expression to be evaluated and passed to polars DataFrame.filter.
                         Example: 'pl.col("thing") == 0'
+  --head HEAD           Number of rows to include in output, counting from front.
+  --tail TAIL           Number of rows to include in output, counting from back.
+  --gather-every GATHER_EVERY
+                        Take every nth row.
+  --sample SAMPLE       Number of rows to include in output, sampled uniformly.
+Pass --seed
+                        for deterministic behavior.
+  --shuffle             Should output be shuffled?
+Pass --seed for deterministic behavior.
+  --seed SEED           Integer seed for deterministic behavior.
   --with-column WITH_COLUMNS
                         Expression to be evaluated to add a column, as access to each datafile's filepath as `filepath` and polars